Malus: Description

-Subdivision

-36 species and 4 hybrids are accepted.
+Taxonomy

 The genus Malus is subdivided into eight sections (six, with two added in 2006 and 2008).
+Several Malus species, including domestic apples, hybridize freely.

-The oldest fossils of the genus date to the Eocene (Lutetian), which are leaves belonging to the species Malus collardii and Malus kingiensis from western North America (Idaho) and the Russian Far East (Kamchatka), respectively.
+The oldest fossils of the genus date to the Eocene (Lutetian), which are leaves belonging to the species M. collardii and M. kingiensis from western North America (Idaho) and the Russian Far East (Kamchatka), respectively.

 Species

-36 species and four natural hybrids are accepted:
+The following species and hybrids are currently accepted: